Monday 1 April 2024

 Every now and then Mother & we visited Grandpa's after having our lunch at 11:30 am.
 Mother used to like to mingle with her sisters and occasional brother in the afternoon.
 Sometimes they all listened to a soap-opera broadcast by powerful Radio Nacional from Rio de Janeiro-DF.
 Cuban author Felix B. Caignet's 'O direito de nascer' (The right to be born) ruled the radio waves from 1952 through 1954.
 While Mother talked with aunts Rosa, América, Nina, Maria, Angela or sisters-in-law we kids played with our cousins in the large backyard which contained a chicken coop, orchard and a beautiful vegetable garden

 But the real exciting visit was on Sunday nights.
 That's when we had the chance to meet all our uncles, aunts and cousins.
 We usually arrived at Grandpa's a little before sunset.
-Rua Campos Salles came alive with the First Presbyterian Church all alight for their Sunday worship and just across the street, at 350, our Grandpa's house was also alight filled with sons, daughters, in-laws, grandchildren and great-grand-children.
+Rua Campos Salles came alive with the First Presbyterian Church all alight for their Sunday worship and just across the street, at 350, our Grandpa's house was also alight filled with the joy and closeness of sons, daughters, in-laws, grandchildren and great-grand-children.

 Sometimes we arrived a little later so we had to go through a 'Polish corridor' of sorts.
 We entered the house through the living room but all the action happened back at the kitchen which was the largest room in the house.
 Rosa Darin & Maria Redondo, the women from the house, placed chairs with their backs to the wall so the whole place was 'covered' with people on all 3 sides; the fourth side stood a great big red stove made of cement with a hot coffee pot always ready to be served to those who just arrived or those who wanted a 2nd or 3rd cuppa.